hasenbanck/toa/SPECIFICATION.md

 - Minimum size: 1 B    (size field value 0x00000001)
 - Maximum size: 4 GiB  (size field value 0xFFFFFFFF)
 - Zero-length blocks are not permitted
+- Files larger than 4 GiB MUST be split across multiple blocks

-- Each block is independently decompressed
+**Block Independence**: Each block is completely independent:
+- LZMA/LZMA2 encoder state is reset for each block (fresh dictionary, reset probability models)
+- Prefilters (if used) are reset for each block with no state carried between blocks
+- BCJ filters compute jumps/calls relative to the block start, not the file start
-- Blocks do not share compression dictionary state
+- No compression dictionary or filter state is shared between blocks

+**LZMA/LZMA2 Stream Format**:
+- **LZMA**: Raw LZMA stream data without end-of-stream marker (block size provides boundary)
+- **LZMA2**: Raw LZMA2 chunk stream, terminated by block boundary

 ### 4.2 Block Size Recommendations

+**Compression Ratio Trade-offs**:

+The choice of block size directly impacts compression ratio:
+- **Single block** (block size = file size): Maximum compression ratio, no parallelization possible
+- **Multiple blocks**: Reduced compression ratio due to dictionary reset at block boundaries, but enables parallel processing

+The compression penalty occurs because:
+1. Each block starts with an empty dictionary, losing context from previous data
+2. Repeated patterns across block boundaries cannot be exploited
+3. Prefilters reset their state, potentially missing optimization opportunities at boundaries

 **Optimal configuration**:
 - Block size should be ≥ dictionary size for efficient compression
 - When block size < dictionary size, the dictionary cannot be fully utilized
-- When block size > dictionary size, no additional compression benefit is gained
+- When block size >> dictionary size, diminishing returns on compression benefit

 **Recommended defaults**:
+- For maximum compression: Use a single block
+- For streaming with moderate parallelism: 16-64 MiB blocks
-- For streaming: 1-16 MiB blocks
+- For high parallelism: 1-16 MiB blocks (accepting compression ratio penalty)
-- Single block will have potentially provide the best compression ratio
-- For parallel processing: Balance between compression and memory usage

 **Memory usage considerations**:
 Parallel decompression requires approximately (dict_size + block_size) × thread_count memory.
 For example,